-The Rose Theater sponsors a Professional Intern Program in technical theater that offers practical hands-on experience working directly with designers, technicians, and professionals in their respective fields.
-Technical Theater Internships are general in nature, but will be focused in either technical direction/ carpentry or electronics/audio.
+The Omaha Theater Company sponsors a Professional Intern Program in technical theater.
+It is a practical “hands-on” experience working directly with designers, technicians and professionals in their respective fields.

 Benefits of the Program

 - Entering a professional theater community under the auspices of a program that provides the opportunity to gain practical experience and professional resume credits while enhancing your skill set.